Skip to main content

 • Goal: friction-free booking while you build a base

-Established hair salon, 1–3 stylists
+Established hair or beauty business, 1–3 providers

 • Cancellation: 24 h, 50% fee